piraiinfotech/poc/Pirai_CLI/readme.txt

 Imp Points:

+This project will take a parameter --project alomg with any command , which will excute the command only on given tag

 if you take all ec2 instances snapshot at a time , Pirai cli will pick one ec2 instance and it will stop it and after stopped status it wiil take snapshot and will start the respective ec2 then pick other ec2 instance and fallow the same process